 International Applicants

 UBC values diversity and strongly encourages international students to apply for our graduate programs.
-25% of our total graduate student body are international students, so you will have the chance to meet and work with other students from all over the world.
+25% of the total graduate student body are international students, so you will have the chance to meet and work with other students from all over the world.

 Master of Physical Therapy Admission Requirements